jawuanlewis/hangman-web-app/README.md

 ## Installation & Setup

 **NOTE:** In order to actually run this project locally, you would need access to the database (which is not provided here).
-I will still give setup instructions below.
+This is meant to be my own personal project, but I will still give setup instructions below.

 1. Clone the repository